Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

 ## Testing

-All links were checked
+All links were checked with the W3C link checker and found to be operational.

 ## Validator Testing

-- HTML
 At present there are 10 issues with HTML validation through the official W3C HTML Validation Service
-- CSS

 No errors were found when passing through the official W3C CSS Validation Service

 ## Deployment

-- The site was deployed to GitHub pages.
+ The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+   In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://bariryan.github.io/followalongPortfolio/